 When a divorce involves kids, a key part of the process in Washington is the parenting plan.
 This lays out custody, visitation, child support payments, and how much time each parent spends with the kids.

 For most people, co-parenting represents a substantial change.
 The adjustment can be tough.
 You’ve got scheduling and logistical hurdles to clear.
-Then there’s the fact that you have to communicate with and most likely see your ex.
-That’s rarely easy—if you two had a great relationship, you probably wouldn’t have divorced, now would you?
+Then there’s the fact that you have to communicate with and most likely see your ex, which can be difficult for some.

 3. Co-Parenting And Schedules

 While consistency is key in co-parenting, another big part of that is maintaining a regular schedule.

 Watching parents go through a divorce is often confusing and disorienting for kids.
 Keeping a steady schedule goes a long way towards creating a sense of stability and normalcy.
 This way they know where they’ll be, who they’ll see, and what to expect.

 Children lead increasingly busy, hectic lives, and changes are bound to happen.
 When they do, it’s important to let the kids know as far in advance as possible, so they know what to anticipate.

 For the sake of your children, it’s important to commit to keeping a positive attitude in co-parenting.

 Try your best not to fight—often easier said than done—your kids have likely seen enough of that to last a lifetime.
 Don’t badmouth your ex in front of, or especially to your kids.